 Mrs Turner is our RE Subject Lead.

-The teaching is initiated with a 'Big' question that promotes the learning of the half termly concept.
+The teaching is initiated with an enquiry question that promotes the learning of the half termly concept.
 A variety of teaching methods are used to teach RE at Wrenbury Primary School including role play/drama, stories, music, video, research, IT, exploring objects and artefacts.
 Visitors to school are encouraged to give children the opportunity to listen to and ask questions about another person's experiences of living/celebrating through different faiths.
 Children also visit St Margaret's Church in the village and Broomhall Chapel in the school's locality for a range of enrichment activities linked to their core learning of Christianity across the school year.
 Visits and visitors are also organised to enrich the teaching and learning in RE.